Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 # Signing Using the Key on the NFC Card

 This method allows you to sign one or more inputs using the private key stored on the NFC card.

 ```
 import NfcSdk from 'gimly-ssi-nfc-react-native';

-NfcSdk.signUsingKey(keyId, signRequest, cardId).then(signResponse => {
+NfcSdk.ssi.signUsingKey(signRequest, keyId).then(signResponse => {
   // handle sign response
 }).catch(error => {
   // handle error